MixedEmotions/NUIG-sentiment/README.md

 # NUIG-sentiment
 A sentiment predictor for tweets.
-Uses Convolutional Neural Networks and pre-trained Glove embeddings for twitter.
+Uses LSTM neural networks and pre-trained Glove word representations.

-Trained on flattened sentiment treebank dataset: https://nlp.stanford.edu/sentiment/ (Socher et al. 2013)

-The embeddings need to be downloaded from here: http://nlp.stanford.edu/projects/glove/  , download glove.twitter.27B.zip.
-Open the zipped file and use the embeddings of with 100 dimensions.

 ## REQUIREMENTS

 This package requires python3.5, rest of the requirements are listed in the requirement file.
 Read the separate readme provided in the "embeddings" and "savedModels" folders.

+The embeddings need to be downloaded from here: http://nlp.stanford.edu/projects/glove/, download glove.6B.zip.
+Open the zipped file and use the embeddings of with 200 dimensions.

 ## INSTALLATION